SPF Agri Innovation and Support

 Apply by completing the Expression of Interest form on the Business Information Point website.
-The deadline for Expressions of Interest is the 30th of July.
+Places are limited and subject to assessment for suitability.

 The Agri Innovation programme aims to support farm businesses to maximise their potential through regenerative and innovative practices which promote healthy soil and reduce carbon emissions.
 The programme will also allow farmers to explore innovative opportunities and trial new technologies.